ypsvlq/wio/README.md

 ### Unix

 Unix-like systems support different backends in the same executable, with the most appropriate being chosen at runtime.
-When using the platform API, the available choices should be limited with the `unix_backends` build option.
+When using the platform API, set the `unix_backends` build option to a comma-separated list of those supported.

 ## Platform-specific API